SpaceBunEth/alarm-clock/Pseudocode.md

 - provide the user with an alart when the set alarm time is reached

 ### Project will consist of HTML, CSS, and Javascript Code
 This Pseudocode is written with web development in mind.
-Their for terms and concepts from the languages listed above will be referenced within the Pseudocode.
+Their for terms and concepts from the languages listed above that will be referenced within the Pseudocode.

 - - -